-In the aggregate, and for most countries, changes made to the world's ecosystems in recent decades have provided substantial benefits for human well-being and national development.
-[3] Many of the most significant changes to ecosystems have been essential to meet growing needs for food and water; these changes have helped reduce the proportion of malnourished people and improved human health.
-Agriculture, including fisheries and forestry, has been the mainstay of strategies for the development of countries for centuries, providing revenues that have enabled investments in industrialization and poverty alleviation.
-Although the value of food production in 2000 was only about 3% of gross world product, the agricultural labor force accounts for approximately 22% of the world's population, half the world's total labor force, and 24% of GDP in countries with per capita incomes of less than \$765 (the low-income developing countries, as defined by the World Bank).
+- 22 services, increased risks of nonlinear changes, and the exacerbation of poverty for some - 23 groups of people.
+These problems will substantially diminish the benefits that future - 24 generations obtain from ecosystems. - 25 In the aggregate, and for most countries, changes made to the world's ecosystems in - 26 recent decades have provided substantial benefits for human well-being and national

+27 development.
+[3] Many of the most significant changes to ecosystems have been essential to

+- 28 meet growing needs for food and water; these changes have helped reduce the proportion of - 29 malnourished people and improved human health.
+Agriculture, including fisheries, and - forestry have been the mainstay of strategies for the development of countries for centuries, 30 - 31 providing revenues that have enabled investments in industrialization and poverty alleviation.
+Although the value of food production in 2000 was only about 3% of global gross domestic - 32 33 product, the agricultural labor force accounts for approximately 22% of the world's - 34 population, half the world's total labor force, and 24% of GDP in countries with a per capita - 35 - GNP less than \$765 (the low-income developing countries, as defined by the World Bank). - 36 These gains have been achieved, however, at growing costs in the form of the

-These gains have been achieved, however, at growing costs in the form of the degradation of many ecosystem services, increased risks of nonlinear changes in ecosystems, the exacerbation of poverty for some people, and growing inequities and disparities across groups of people.
+37 degradation of many ecosystem services, increased risks of large nonlinear changes in

+38 ecosystems, and the exacerbation of poverty for some people and a contribution to